 Other Cars to Consider

-The 2013 Toyota Prius c is a five-seat hatchback that comes in four trims, which are called one, two, three and four.
+The 2014 Toyota Prius c is a five-seat hatchback and has front-wheel drive.
+There are four trims, named One, Two, Three and Four.
 All models have a four-cylinder engine, an electric motor and a continuously variable transmission.
 The Prius c was introduced for the 2012 model year and hasn’t changed much since then.
-As a result, this overview uses applicable research and reviews from 2012 and 2013.
+As a result, this overview uses applicable research and reviews from the 2012, 2013 and 2014 model years.